-A construction change order is necessary when work requested to be performed by the owner constitutes a change to the original plans and specifications that were the basis of the contract.
-Almost every construction contract has change order provisions that require a written change order signed by the owner or general contractor in order for the subcontractor to get paid for doing work beyond the scope of the contract.
+A change order is a written document that outlines changes to the original plans and specifications that were the basis of the contract.
+These changes can be requested by the owner or required due to unforeseen circumstances.
+Change order provisions require a written change order signed by the owner or general contractor for any work beyond the contract’s scope.

 Change orders are an essential part of the construction industry for several reasons.
 They provide a clear and concise way to document changes to the project’s scope, schedule, and budget.
 Change orders also help prevent misunderstandings or disputes between parties by providing a written record of the agreed-upon changes.

 Additionally, change orders ensure that all parties are aware of any additional costs or schedule changes that may arise due to the change in plans.
 Including these changes in the change order reduces the chance of unexpected costs or delays that could lead to disputes or litigation.